-The Guertler House (1905) at 2257 Hemphill is getting a makeover.
+The Guertler house (1905) at 2257 Hemphill is getting a protracted makeover.
 Design of the house has been attributed to L. B. Weinman.

 Arnold Guertler was a real estate agent and developer.
 Guertler developed a subdivision of twenty-one lots in the neighborhood of north Evans Avenue.

 The Daggett Montessori School at 2300 Hemphill used to be the Edna Gladney Home.

 The bungalow at 2321 Hemphill has had a long and varied life.
 Tarrant County Historic Resources Survey says the Duff-Bartee house was built in 1908 and remodeled in 1920.
 It was remodeled again after 1986 because a photo of that year shows the front of the house to be bricked up to the bottom line of the wooden gable, with three brick arches across the porch and one brick arch across the porte-cochere.
 Edmund Travis Duff was a salesman; William Bartee was an engineer for the Cotton Belt (St. Louis-Southwestern) railroad.